emqx/emqx-plugin-sdv/README.md

 This EMQX plugin is to implement message fanout for EMQ SDV platform.
 The messages are published from SDV platform with a batch of VINs for each request (identified by a unique RequestID).

-This plugin will receive the messages and store them in mnesia (rocksdb) tables.
+This plugin will receive the messages and store them in mnesia tables.
 Then it will fanout the messages to the corresponding VINs in a reactive manner.

 <img src="overview.png" alt="Overview" width="600">